canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 INFO|2017-12-19T01:12:22|/opt/launcher.py|27| Running warm up
 ```

 There it is!
 Congratulations, you have successfully launched KubeFlow on top of CDK on AWS.

-However, is it actually using the GPU?
-Let's check with `ks show`:
+You can check its parameters using the ``ks show`` command:

 ```bash
 ks show cdk -c kubeflow-test